scylladb/scylladb/docs/troubleshooting/handling-node-failures.rst

 You can follow the manual recovery procedure when:

 * The majority of nodes (for example, 2 out of 3) failed and are irrecoverable.
-* :ref:`The Raft upgrade procedure <verify-raft-procedure>` got stuck because one of the nodes failed in the middle of the procedure and is irrecoverable.
+* :ref:`The Raft upgrade procedure <verify-raft-procedure>`
+  or :doc:`the procedure for enabling consistent topology changes</upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-6.0/enable-consistent-topology>` got stuck because one of the nodes failed in the middle of the procedure and is irrecoverable.

 .. warning::